MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 Local Media Optimization supports two scenarios:

-- Centralization of all local trunks through a centralized SBC connected to the main SIP trunk--providing telephony services to all local branch offices of the company.
+- Centralization of all local trunks through a centralized SBC connected to the main Session Initiation Protocol (SIP)trunk--providing telephony services to all local branch offices of the company.

 - 	Building a virtual network topology of SBCs--where the SBCs in the local branch offices are connected to a centralized proxy SBC that is visible to, and communicating with, Microsoft Phone System through its external IP address.
 In a virtual network topology, downstream SBCs are communicating through internal IPs and are not directly visible to Phone System.